Assistant Professor(434) 924-7147 firstname.lastname@example.org

 “Facts about Atrocity: Reporting Colonial Violence in Postwar Britain,” History Workshop Journal (forthcoming fall 2017)

 I am interested in the imperial and global dimensions of modern British history.
-My first book, Ruling Minds: Psychology in the British Empire, offers a new perspective on the relationship between expertise and empire.
-Challenging the assumption that scientific knowledge served as a reliable bulwark of imperial rule.
+My first book, Ruling Minds: Psychology in the British Empire, challenges the assumption that scientific knowledge served as a reliable bulwark of imperial rule.
 Laboratory experiments, mental tests, and other techniques in the science of mind sometimes fueled protests against racial hierarchies and authoritarian politics.
 By complicating theories of racial difference, however — by constructing universal models across groups and charting individual variations within them — psychology also opened up new possibilities for governing colonized populations.
 From the use of mental testing with workers, soldiers, students, and rebels to the role of psychoanalysis in development planning, psychology mattered to imperial rule in surprisingly wide-ranging ways.
-Ruling Minds traces researchers, missionaries, bureaucrats, and military officers from the Pacific to India, Africa, the West Indies, and Britain itself, exploring the tensions which arose from their attempts to reconcile universal models of laboratory science with the particularities of place and culture.
+Ruling Minds traces researchers, missionaries, bureaucrats, and military officers from the Pacific to India, Africa, the West Indies, and Britain itself, exploring the tensions which arose from their attempts to reconcile universal models with the particularities of place and culture.
 The book has been featured in New York magazine, Libération, the Times Literary Supplement, and other publications.

 Awards & Honors

 Michigan Society of Fellows, University of Michigan, 2012-15

 Walter D. Love Article Prize, North American Conference on British Studies, 2013

 FHHS Article Prize, Forum for History of Human Science, 2013

 Harold K. Gross Prize, Department of History, Harvard University, 2012